 - Tips to Reduce Excessive Blood Flow After Delivery

-Blood clots after delivery are normal, particularly after a caesarean delivery.
+Blood clots after delivery are normal, particularly after caesarean delivery.
 Post delivery, if the blood doesn’t pass through the vagina, it may form clots.
 Sometimes, these clots may become large, which becomes a cause of concern.
 Women are at risk of thromboembolic disorders (the risk of developing blood clots) for 6-8 weeks after childbirth.
 If left untreated, it can prove fatal, which is why you should understand about it.
 Find out what are its symptoms, treatment, and causes.
 Read on to know more.

 Is Blood Clotting After Birth Normal?

-Post delivery the uterus contracts and sheds its lining.
+Post delivery, the uterus contracts and sheds its lining.
 During this process, women experience bleeding and may pass out some blood clots.
 However, you must keep a check on the size and the number of times you pass a blood clot.
 Frequent and large size blood clots could spell danger and need immediate medical intervention.

 What Causes Postpartum Blood Clotting?